Bushmills/yoda/README.md

   on a need-to-include base.
 This allows for a more automatic and comfortable library inclusion management.
 The library "postlib", referenced during resolve passes, exists for this purpose: compile nothing from it, unless needed.
 This mechanism is similar to Tom Almy's cforth.
-  Another library, prelib, is included before main source compilation. prelib is unsuited for resolving forward referenced words.

 - yoda has no built-in interactive interpreter, but compiles an interpreter from library when needed (forward referenced).
 Its name is "quit".